 Section 1.
 The Society shall publish an official organ called the Bulletin of the American Mathematical Society.
-It shall publish two journals, known as the Transactions of the American Mathematical Society and the Proceedings of the American Mathematical Society.
+It shall publish three journals, known as the Transactions of the American Mathematical Society, the Proceedings of the American Mathematical Society, and Mathematics of Computation.
 It shall publish a series of mathematical papers known as the Memoirs of the American Mathematical Society.
-The object of the Transactions, Proceedings, and Memoirs is to make known important mathematical researches.
+The object of the Transactions, Proceedings, Memoirs, and Mathematics of Computation is to make known important mathematical researches.
 It shall publish a periodical called Mathematical Reviews, containing abstracts or reviews of current mathematical literature.
 It shall publish a series of volumes called Colloquium Publications which shall embody in book form new mathematical developments.
 It shall publish a series of monographs called Mathematical Surveys which shall furnish expositions of the principal methods and results of particular fields of mathematical research.
-It shall also cooperate in the conduct of the American Journal of Mathematics.
-It shall publish a news periodical known as the Notices of the American Mathematical Society, containing programs of meetings, items of news of particular interest to mathematicians, and such other material as the Council may direct.
+It shall also cooperate in the conduct of the American Journal of Mathematical Society, containing programs of meetings, items of news of particular interest to mathematical society, containing programs of meetings, items of news of particular interest to mathematical society, and such other materials as the Council may direct.

 Section 2.
-The editorial management of the publications of the Society listed in Section 1 of this article, with the exception of the Notices, and the participation of the Society in the editorial management of the American Journal of Mathematics shall be in charge of the respective Editorial Committees as provided in Article III, Section 2.
-The editorial management of the Notices shall be in the hands of the Executive Director.
+The editorial management of the publications of the Society listed in Section 1 of this article, with the exception of the Notices, and the participation of the Society in the editorial management of the American Journal of Mathematics shall be in the charge of the respective editorial committees as provided in Article III, Section 2.
+The editorial management of the Notices shall be in the hands of a committee chosen in a manner established by the Council.